Space weather – Enhanced weather forecasting systems for the Met Office

 How CACI enhanced the existing Met Office space weather forecast systems & the services it delivers to it's customers

-Space weather describes conditions in space that can interact with the Earth’s upper atmosphere and magnetic field that disrupts modern technology, radio communications and satellite operations including GPS and power grids.
+Space weather describes conditions in space that can interact with the Earth’s upper atmosphere and magnetic field and disrupt our infrastructure and technology including power grids, radio communications and satellite operations including GPS.

-The Met Office owns the UK space weather risk on behalf of the Department for Business, Energy and Industrial Strategy (BEIS).
-As part of the National Risk Assessment mitigation strategy, the Met Office delivers space weather services to government, critical national infrastructure (CNI) providers and the public.
+The Met Office owns the UK space weather risk on behalf of the Department for Business, Energy and Industrial Strategy (BEIS) and as part of the National Risk Assessment mitigation strategy, delivers space weather services to government, critical national infrastructure (CNI) providers, international partners such as ESA, PECASUS, KNMI and the public.

 CACI Information Intelligence Group were asked to undertake this project to enhance the existing Met Office space weather forecast systems and the services it delivers to customers.
-These enhancements include implementing new scientific forecasting models, incorporating new data sources and preparatory work ahead of transferring the system into the AWS cloud.
+These enhancements include implementing new scientific forecasting models, incorporating new data sources and a full migration of the system into the AWS cloud while maintaining continuous operations.

-Space Weather is on the UK’s national risk registry as a high impact, high likelihood event and as such this system needs to be secure and have high availability 24/7/365.
+Space Weather is on the UK’s national risk registry as a high impact, high likelihood event and as such this system needs to be secure and have 24/7/365 high availability.

 If you have any questions or want to learn more, get in touch today.